 The Australian Department of Foreign Affairs and Trade provides insight into the Association of Southeast Asian Nations (ASEAN) from an Australian standpoint.
 The site includes an ASEAN fact sheet, Australians' relationship with ASEAN, declarations from the ASEAN-Australian dialogue, and other related documents available in PDF.

-Provided by BBC News, this profile about the Arab League provides basic information about the composition and history of the trade bloc.
-Profiles on other international organizations are included at the bottom of the page.
+Provided by BBC News, this profile about the Arab League offers users basic information about the composition and history of the trade bloc.
+Related links and stories revolving around the Arab League are included at the bottom of the page.

 The Andean Statistics site provides a multitude of economic, demographic, labor, and financial statistics for the CAN trade bloc.
 These statistics are available for download in PDF format.
 Site is only available in Spanish.